ondrovic/ollama-git-commit/CONTRIBUTING.md

 The tool provides intelligent staging and committing workflows:

-**`--auto-stage`**: Runs the full staging script (`bun run stage`) which formats, lints, tests, and stages files, ensuring code quality before commit.
+**`--auto-stage`**: Runs the full staging script, generates an AI commit message, and shows an interactive prompt, but requires manual commit.
+The user must copy and run the git commit command themselves.

-**`--auto-commit`**: Runs the full staging script first, then commits with an AI-generated message, providing a complete workflow from staging to committing.
+**`--auto-commit`**: Runs the full staging script, generates an AI commit message, and if the user approves with 'y', automatically commits with the AI-generated message.

 For development, you can use:

-- `bun dev:run commit -d . --auto-stage` - Just stage files
+- `bun dev:run commit -d . --auto-stage` - Stage files, generate AI message, show interactive prompt (manual commit)
-- `bun dev:run commit -d . --auto-commit` - Stage and commit with AI message
+- `bun dev:run commit -d . --auto-commit` - Stage files, generate AI message, auto-commit if approved
-- `bun run stage-and-commit` - Alternative standalone script
+- `bun run stage-and-commit` - Alternative standalone script (same as --auto-commit)